Skip to content

 Now that we have MCP server responses flowing through cross.stream, we can build reactive workflows that automatically respond to events.

-Building Handler Chains
+Building Actor Chains

 Exploring Response Structure